- Price: $3,295 for a queen before discounts

 How we test the best mattresses for sciatica

-Our Reviews Team has dedicated more than 1,000 hours to researching the mattress industry, consulting at least 10 health care professionals, and testing roughly 40 brands and 130 unique mattress models for quality and comfort.
+Our Reviews Team has dedicated over 1,000 hours to researching the mattress industry, consulting at least ten health care professionals, and testing roughly 40 brands and 130 unique mattress models for quality and comfort.
 We’ve also interviewed 16 older adults who recently purchased a mattress and surveyed more than 3,200 recent mattress buyers to understand their experiences shopping for a new bed.

 Each mattress undergoes a rigorous 36-page testing procedure to score its different characteristics, including firmness, support, and other aspects most shoppers consider.
 We choose the best mattresses for sciatica based on the scores of the relevant criteria.
 See how we tested the most important considerations for this review below.